matloff/fastBigStat/README.md

 * One might say that the normal family was there in Nature, waiting to be discovered.

-* But related distribution familes, notably chi-squared and the F-distribution are "man-made," in the following sense.
+* But related distribution familes, notably Student-t, chi-squared and the F-distribution are "man-made," in the following sense.

 * With some clever math, they found that certain quantities of interest had the same distribution as that of the sum of k squares of N(0,1)